-Inpatient drug and alcohol rehab programs provide 24/7 supervision and care for the duration of the program.
+Inpatient drug and alcohol rehab programs provide continuous supervision and care for the duration of the program.
 Hospital-based inpatient facilities offer around-the-clock medical care from healthcare professionals.
-Inpatient programs often impose strict restrictions that we find unnecessary.
 Attending inpatient treatment is not an option for most people because of work, family, and other obligations.
 Many Boston non-hospital-based residential programs also facilitate access to medical services when needed.

 Binge drinking is associated with a vast number of health problems, including (but not limited to) the following: